pandanite-crypto/pandanite/README.md

 panda-coin
 ====================
-Simple C++ implementation of a blockchain based cryptocurrency
+Simple C++ implementation of a blockchain based cryptocurrency.

 ![panda](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b5/Noto_Emoji_KitKat_1f43c.svg/240px-Noto_Emoji_KitKat_1f43c.svg.png)

+PandaCoin was written from scratch with the goal of having a fully functional coin with source code that is as simple and easy to understand as possible.

 Requires:
 * CMake